 Eventually, the terrain becomes less grassy and rockier with giant green onions dotting the landscape.
 At first, I was in denial that they were green onion until Grant kept insisting they had to be so I broke a strand off- sure enough, after smelling and then tasting, it was definitely green onion.

 This naturally tacked on time because I didn’t have a return ticket booked home yet and still with nearly three weeks left on my visa these were precious herbs to be added to future meals.
 In general, Tajik cuisine is quite bland and muttony (unless it kurutob which is usually excellent), so I had to collect some to take on.

 The last section heading up to the pass is really rocky with you having to cross a couple of large lumps that looked like glacial moraines.
 The trail then makes a slight bend to the west as you pass a glacier on your left before making the final approach to the pass.
 From the pass at 3,745 meters, we had excellent views of the Peter the I Range as it gnarls around from Gardan i Kaftar, and down onto the rolling plateau ahead of us.

-The descent down the pass as quick and straight forward.
+The descent down the pass was quick and straightforward.
 Once down to the bottom we broke for quick snacks before continuing.
 The path is obvious from the top of the pass, down it, and across the plateau.